-One of the possible answers for this is that hunter-gatherer groups tend to consumer meat with more monounsaturated fatty acids, as opposed to polyunsaturated fatty acids.
-And the rest of their diets contain more antioxidants, fiber, vitamins, and phytochemicals, with less salt.
+One of the possible answers for this is that hunter-gatherer groups tend to consume meat with more monounsaturated fatty acids, as opposed to polyunsaturated fatty acids.
+And the rest of their diets contain more antioxidants, fiber, vitamins, and phytochemicals and has less salt.

 This could also help explain why vegetarians have been found to have a 25% decrease in cardiovascular disease.
 While it could be that they don’t consume meat, it’s also possible that they consumer more unsaturated fat than saturated fats, and get a wider range of fruits and vegetables in their diets (Johns Hopkins).
-Particularly because no studies have found that very low-fat vegan diets have lower mortality rate than vegetarians (though there aren’t quite as many studies).
+No studies have found that very low-fat vegan diets have lower mortality rate than vegetarian diets (though there aren’t quite as many studies).